-1. Best Time to Visit to See Whale Sharks in Maldives
+Best Time to Visit to See Whale Sharks in the Maldives

-South Ari AtollSouth Ari Atoll is a marine protected area with year-round diving and snorkelling excursions going on which provide excellent sighting of the whale sharks.
-The area around the Sun Island, especially the southern part of its reef is best suited for spotting these gentle giants as the depth ranging between 5 to 10 meters makes it easier.
-The reefs of the Rangali Island are also an excellent option to spot both Whale Sharks and Manta Rays.
+1. South Ari AtollSouth Ari Atoll is a marine protected area with year-round diving and snorkelling excursions going on which provide excellent sightings of the whale sharks.
+The area around Sun Island, especially the southern part of its reef is best suited for spotting these gentle giants as the depth ranging between 5 to 10 meters makes it easier.
+The reefs of Rangali Island are also an excellent option to spot both Whale Sharks and Manta Rays.

 This region was declared Marine Protected Area in 2009 with a few regulations put in place, i.e. diving is not permitted, restricted fishing and boating, and for snorkelling, only five boats and 80 visitors are allowed at any given time with a time limit of 45 minutes.

-3. Resorts & Whale Shark Tour Operators in Maldives
+Resorts & Whale Shark Tour Operators in the Maldives

 Resorts like LUX* South Ari Atoll, Sun Island Resort and Spa, and Conrad Maldives; and hotels like Whale Sharks Inn Maldives, TME Retreats, and The Holiday Inn Resort Kandooma are some of the best options for a hassle-free, mind-blowing experience with the gentle giants.